Rental income tracking was once, and can still be, a great big pain for property owners.

 That’s where integrations come in.

-Many rental tracking apps offer integrations with programs like QuickBooks and Xero, allowing you to connect your rental tracking app with your accounting app so they can work together.
+Many rental tracking apps offer integrations with programs like QuickBooks and Xero, allowing you to connect your software with your accounting tool so they can work together seamlessly and mitigate your data entry.

-There are many apps on the market, from more straightforward rent tracking solutions to more robust property management solutions.
+There are many apps on the market, from straightforward rent-tracking solutions to more robust property management solutions.

-Here are 7 of the best options on the market:
+Here are seven of the best options on the market:

 The first option on our list, DoorLoop’s own property management solution, includes a complete tenant portal and full mobile app functionality.